Mc-Zen/tidy/src/show-example.typ

 }

-/// Takes given code and both shows it and previews the result of its evaluation.
+/// Takes a `raw` elements and both displays the code and previews the result of
+/// its evaluation.
 ///
 /// The code is by default shown in the language mode `lang: typc` (typst code)
 /// if no language has been specified.
 Code in typst markup lanugage (`lang: typ`)
 /// is automatically evaluated in markup mode.
+///
+/// Lines in the raw code that start with `>>>` are removed from the outputted code
+/// but evaluated in the preview.
 #let show-example(

   /// Raw object holding the example code.
   /// -> raw
   code,

-  /// Additional definitions to make available for the evaluated example code.
+  /// Additional definitions to make available in the evaluation of the preview.
   /// -> dictionary
   scope: (:),

   /// Code to prepend to the snippet.
 This can for example be used to configure imports.
+  /// This is currently only supported in `markup` mode, see @show-example.mode.
   /// -> str
   preamble: "",